just-install/just-install/README.md

 msiexec.exe /i http://go.just-install.it
 ```

-If you like more traditionals means of installation then download
+If you like more traditional means of installation then download
 [just-install.msi](http://go.just-install.it), then double click the file to install it yourself.